 Please be respectful when visiting and photographing these areas, and remember that we are guests in their country, and we must follow their rules.

-If you see signs that say not to take photos, honor their wishes and, just as I did, put the camera away and enjoy the sites.
+If you see signs that say not to take photos, honor their wishes and, just as I did, put the camera away and enjoy these places without technology in hand.
 Read this post for more information on Japanese Temple & Shrine Etiquette.

 Nike National Park